-Earlier report has shown that oil pollution impact negatively on fishery resources (Afolabi, et al., 1985).
-Azed (2005) observed the eggs and young stages (fingerlings) of fish are especially vulnerable to the toxic effect of water soluble components of crude oil and its refined product.
-Oil pollution, one of the environmental consequences of crude oil exploration and exploitation activities produces aqua-toxicological effects, which are deleterious to aquatic life (Kori-Siakpere, 2000; Agbogidi, et al., 2005; Zaki, et al., 2014).
+Oil pollution, one of the environmental consequences of crude oil exploration and exploitation activities produces aqua-toxicological effects, which are deleterious to aquatic life (Kori-Siakpere, 2000; Agbogidi et al., 2005; Mona et al 2014; Zaki, et al., 2014).
 A variety of pollutants including crude oil and its product are known to induce stress condition, which impair the health of fish (FEPA, 1991).
-Most often the degree of toxicity of pesticides on aquatic organisms is determined via the haematological, biochemical and enzymological parameters (Saravanan, et al., 2011).
+Most often the degree of toxicity of pesticides on aquatic organisms is determined via the haematological, biochemical and enzymological parameters (Saravanan et al., 2011).

-Enzyme activities have been used extensively as sensitive biochemical indicators prior to the occurrence of hazardous effects in aquatic organisms (Suvetha, et al., 2015).
-The role of phosphatase in the regulation of various metabolic processes and the attendant changes in acid and alkaline phosphatase activities in fish can be used as indices of growth, illness and spawning (Matusiewicz and Dabrowski, 1996) and also early warning of sensitive stress indicators (Suvetha, et al., 2015).
-The action of cholinesterase on the nervous system of the fish and their measurement is extensively used as a marker of exposure to many xenobiotics (Whitacre and Nunes, 2011).
+The activities of enzyme have been widely used as sensitive biochemical indicators prior to the occurrence of hazardous effects in aquatic organisms (Suvetha et al., 2015).
+Phosphatase plays active role in the regulation of various metabolic processes and the attendant changes in acid and alkaline phosphatase activities in fish can be used as indices of growth, illness and spawning (Matusiewicz and Dabrowski, 1996) and also early warning of sensitive stress indicators (Suvetha et al., 2015).
+Cholinesterase acts on the nervous system of the fish and their measurement is extensively used as a indicator of exposure to many xenobiotics (Whitacre and Nunes, 2011).